Michael Harris II Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.23).
+- The Rockies have a 5.31 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies give up the fifth-most home runs in baseball (94 total, 1.3 per game).
+- The Rockies give up the fourth-most home runs in baseball (98 total, 1.3 per game).

-- Seabold gets the start for the Rockies, his ninth of the season.
-He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.
+- Anderson (0-0) gets the starting nod for the Rockies in his seventh start of the season.
+He's put together a 2.72 ERA in 36 1/3 innings pitched, with 25 strikeouts.

-- The right-hander last pitched on Monday against the Boston Red Sox, when he tossed six innings, allowing one earned run while giving up six hits.
+- His most recent appearance came on Tuesday against the Boston Red Sox, when the right-hander went 4 1/3 innings, surrendering three earned runs while giving up five hits.

-- In 15 games this season, the 27-year-old has put up a 4.70 ERA and 7 strikeouts per nine innings, while giving up a batting average of .265 to his opponents.
+- The 35-year-old has amassed an ERA of 2.72, with 6.2 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.